Rangers fined over incidents in Europa semi-final

 The match in Seville finished 1-1 after extra time.

-The Ibrox side were fined £38,900 for two incidents in the first leg of the previous round away to Braga.
+The Ibrox side were fined £38,900 for two incidents in the first leg of the quarter-final away to Braga.

-Rangers went on to lose the final in Seville on penalties to Eintracht Frankfurt, with Uefa later apologising to supporters who were left without water in soaring temperatures in Spain during the match.
+After the final in Seville, Uefa apologised to supporters who were left without water in soaring Spanish temperatures during the match.

 - Get news notifications for your Scottish Premiership club by downloading the BBC Sport app on Apple - Android - Amazon